Thirtybird/YACMiner/README.md

 	R:   The number of rejected shares
 	HW:  The number of hardware erorrs
 	U:   The utility defined as the number of shares / minute
+	LG:  The Lookup-gap being used by this GPU
-	T:   The number of cpu threads running on this GPU (defined by -g)
+	T:   The number of cpu threads running on this GPU (defined by -g).
+Only present if value is greater than 1
 	I:   The Intensity setting of the GPU - lauches 2^Intensity GPU threads
 	xI:  The Experimental Intensity setting - launches xI multiple of shader count threads
 	rI:  The Raw Intensity setting - launches rI GPU threads